jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews7.md

 # Hebrews 7

 ## Overview:
 Jesus' identity as high priest is better understood when reading into the history of Melchizedek.
-He was unique - both a king and priest without geneology.
+He was unique - both a king and priest without genealogy.
 Yet, the whole system of priesthood and issuing the law could not making anything perfect.
 That's why Jesus is the gurantee of a better covenant since he is the ultimate high priest who willingly became the sacrifice himself for all peoples.

 #### v.18-19